 Support vector machine (SVM): a method designed for two-class classification problems.
 The essence of SVM is the idea of separating two classes (eg. "cat" and "dog") by constructing an optimal separating "soft" margin between the classes, concentrating on only those data points in the training data ("support vectors") that are in close proximity to (ie. impact upon) this margin.
-Notably, SVM makes no assumptions about the statistics of the training data, is outlier resistant, and is easily extended to encompass highly non-linear problems.
-A first choice, benchmark method for many classification tasks, and can be extended to multi-class and regression problems.

-A sample of faces produced by a Generative Adversarial Network trained on face datasets.
+Notably, SVM makes no assumptions A sample of faces produced by a Generative Adversarial Network trained on face datasets.